-Unfortunately the events in 2015 show that at least a part of humankind has managed to go backwards in its development by many millenia.
+Unfortunately the events in 2015 show that at least a part of humankind has managed to go backward in its development by many millennia.
 Palmyra has been invaded by ISIS and the unique cultural heritage was deliberately eliminated.
 These are dark times in this part of the world.

 Palmyra is very old settlement which developed in oasis in the central part of Syrian Desert.
 No one can tell when it was established – but first time in written sources it was mentioned sometimes around 1800 BC on clay tablets found in another ancient city – Mari.

 Oldest known inhabitants of the city were Aramaic people and the original name of city – Tadmor – in Aramaic means "undefeatable town".
 Current name – Palmyra – might originate from Greek language, but its origin is unclear.

 Palmyra is mentioned also in Bible and Talmud – according to Bible it was built by King Solomon.

 Conquest by Alexander the Great (around 330 BC) changed the course of history in Levant.
 Soon his empire was divided and Palmyra became an independent city in Seleucid Empire – Hellenistic successor of Alexander’s empire.

 In this time – the 4th – 3rd century BC – Palmyra was established caravan city of great importance, increasingly rich and sophisticated.